 - The Enterprise world is not a patient one.

-- A successful global service offering is more than just a 24/7 technical help desk (notice I did not say call center).
-Quality field engineers are required to be dispatched today.
+- A successful global service offering is more than just a 24/7 technical support desk (notice I did not say call center).
+Quality field service professionals are required to be dispatched today.
 Replacement parts need to be on-site tomorrow, or today, or even in the next 2 hours.
 Finally, you better have a Platform that ties all aspects of the service offering and the service events together in real time.
-All of this is needed right now, not in a few weeks, or months, or the years it would take to build it (I know, Source has been building it for the IT space for over 16 years).
+All of this is needed right now, not in a few weeks, or months, or the years it would take to build it (I know, Source has been building it for the IT space for over 17 years).